QingyangKong/knowledge-dump/spark/RDD&Partition.md

 <h1>RDD, partitions and nodes</h1>
 content
 <li>What is RDD, parition and node?</li>
-<li>Which one we should use? map or mapPartitions?</li>
+<li>Which one should use? map or mapPartitions?</li>

 <h3>1.
 What is RDD, parition and node?</h3>
 <h4>definitions</h4>
 RDD(Resilient Distributed Dataset) is an abstraction of distributed data.
-Although it looks as same as other collection, it consists of multiple partitions that are saved across multiple nodes.
+Although RDD looks as same as other collection, it consists of multiple partitions that are saved across multiple nodes.

 For a RDD, there are multiple partitions, these partitions would be scattered across multiple nodes.
 Single node can handle multiple partitions(with optimum 2-4 partitions per CPU).